stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 - Multiple infrastructure components in the same code repository.
 Each [unit](#units) is a complete [root module](https://opentofu.org/docs/language/modules/).
 - Multiple instances of the same component with [different configurations](#contexts)
-- [Disposable instances](#extra-instances) of a component for development and testing.
-Use this to create instances for the branches of your code as you need them.
+- [Extra instances](#extra-instances) of a component for development and testing.
+Use this to create disposable instances for the branches of your code as you need them.
 - [Integration testing](#testing) for every component.
 - [Migrating from Terraform to OpenTofu](#using-opentofu).
 You use the same tasks for both.